The RYA Coastal Skipper Practical course teaches advanced skippering techniques for those wanting to undertake coastal

 Accommodation during a sailing course is on board the yacht.
 There are almost always three double cabins and two single berths in the saloon which is a large airy space.
 This provides accommodation for eight people.
 However, there would only ever be a maximum of 4 students on board, plus the instructor for this course.

 Except for supper on the evening you join the boat, we cater on board for all meals.
-We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, muesli, cereal, yoghurt and good quality orange juice.
+We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, salmon, muesli, cereal and yoghurt.
 In fact, just the kind of food that you might buy yourself.
 For snacks there is plenty of fruit, but also a supply of chocolate and biscuits.